lilning/cs5004-blackboard-game/README.md

 IV.
 Game Class
 * Included added factors such as bankroll, bet, and timeUnit delay to simulate a real Blackjack game
 * Added appropriate exception handling as needed, and sought to maximize playability of the game even when errors occur

+### Potential Ways to Improve Our Code
+* Follow the Clean Code concepts and refactor our Game class.
+We could break the Bankroll and bet methods into its own class.
+By doing so, we can condense our instance variables currently in our Game class, and the change could make our classes more extendable.
+Other games could also leverage the new class to implement betting capabilities.